-Tomorrow, October 20th, is the National Day on Writing.
+On October 20th, the country will once again celebrate National Day on Writing.
 This “holiday” came about as an “initiative built on the premise that writing is critical to literacy.”
-Each year since 2009, NCTE and other collaborators gather at writing events, in classrooms, and online to bring the necessary attention to such an important conversation.
-Here are a few resources to help you and your students have your own celebration around the importance of writing in our lives.
+Each year since 2009, National Council of Teachers of English and other collaborators gather at writing events, in classrooms, and online to bring the necessary attention to this important conversation.
+The resources below will help you and your students participate in your own celebration.
+Embrace this opportunity to demonstrate to students the importance of writing in our lives.

-First, check out the NCTE website.
+- Check out the NCTE website.
 Here you will find resources, event dates, and lists of ideas on how you and your students might join in.